bxparks/AceTime/README.md

 The `+` symbol in `"+01:00"` is currently required by the string parser if the time zone is a positive offset from UTC.

-Daylight saving time is handled manually by setting a `isDst` flag on the `TimeZone` object.
+Daylight saving time is handled manually by setting the `isDst` flag on the `TimeZone` object.
 When this flag is set, the "effective" UTC offset of the time zone is shifted by 1 hour.
 For example, Pacific Daylight is UTC-07:00 and is created like this: